chizzletaz/BakeAndBinge/Testing.md

     input id="step" name="step[]" type="text" class="validate">
     <label for="step">Instruction</label>
 ```
-This seemed to solve the problem.
+This seemed to have solved the problem.

 ---
 Issue: SOLVED